About The Department

 In addition, the department maintains township owned buildings and open spaces including two parks and a cemetery.
 This includes mowing, trimming, installing footers, open/closing of the graves, and maintenance of two ball fields.

 The Service Department wears many hats in the township and strives to provide quality services to the township community.
-The department operates with seven full time employees.
+The department operates with seven full time employees and one part time employee.
 When you see the Service Department employees out on the roads, please be cautious and slow down for their safety and yours.

 Service Department Hours are Monday – Friday 6:30 am to 3:00 pm.
 For information regarding the Service Department, please contact John Koehler, Service Director, at (513) 947-2021 and selecting option #3 or Laura Waczovszky, Administrative Assistant at (513) 752-6262 and selecting option #3.
 Fax # (513) 752-8418.